FrankChen021/bithon-demo/README.md

 - account-client

-    A gRPC client application that periodically send request to gRPC server which is hosted by `account-service`.
+    A gRPC client application that periodically sends request to gRPC server which is hosted by `account-service`.

 - account-service